vmware-archive/git_scripts/README.md

       domain: pivotallabs.com
     #global: true

-You can put the .pairs file in your project repo root directory and check it into git, or you can put it in your ~ directory so it's available to all projects on the workstation.

-By default this command affects the configuration in the current project (.git/config).
-Use the `--global` option or add 'global: true' to your pairs file to set the global git configuration for all projects (~/.gitconfig).
+By default this affects the current project (.git/config).<br/>
+Use the `--global` option or add `global: true` to your `.pairs` file to set the global git configuration for all projects (~/.gitconfig).

+Options are:
+    -g, --global                     Modify global git options instead of local -v, --version                    Show Version
+    -h, --help                       Show this.

 ## git-project